 “It is exciting to recognize Eastern Sierra Land Trust with this distinction,” said Tammara Van Ryn, Executive Director of the Commission.
 “Accredited land trusts stand together, united behind strong ethical standards ensuring the places people love will be conserved forever.
 This network of land trusts has demonstrated fiscal accountability, strong organizational leadership, and lasting stewardship of conservation land.”

-Each accredited land trust must apply for renewal every five years and undergoes a comprehensive review as part of its renewal application – a process that ESLT completed in 2016.
+Each accredited land trust must apply for renewal every five years and undergoes a comprehensive review as part of its renewal application – a process that ESLT completed in 2016 and 2022.
 The rigorous process strengthens land trusts like Eastern Sierra Land Trust so they can help landowners and communities achieve their goals.

 The Land Trust Accreditation Commission inspires excellence, promotes public trust and ensures permanence in the conservation of open lands by recognizing organizations that meet rigorous quality standards and strive for continuous improvement.
 The Commission, established in 2006 as an independent program of the Land Trust Alliance, is governed by a volunteer board of diverse land conservation and nonprofit management experts.
 For more, visit landtrustaccreditation.org